BParesh89/scala-playground/src/main/scala/oops/README.md

 Traits are fundamental unit of code reuse in scala.
 A trait encapsulates method and field definitions, which can then be reused by mixing them into classes.

-A class can extend any number of traits.
+A class can extend any number of traits. **Scala support multiple inheritance using traits.**

 **Trait can not have an constructor argument.**